Chia-Network/chia-docs/docs/protocol/peer-protocol.md

 This is a request for transactions in the mempool.
 The filter corresponds to a BIP158 Compact Block Filter, which allows the recipient to see what transactions the sender already has (with some small chance for false positives), without sending all transaction IDs.
-The recipient can then respond using `respond_transction` directly, but should not send a very large number of transactions, to not overwhelm the original sending peer.
+The recipient can then respond using `respond_transaction` directly, but should not send a very large number of transactions, to not overwhelm the original sending peer.

 ```python